Bargello: Name

-The palace
+History

 Construction began in 1255.
 The palace was built to house first the Capitano del Popolo and later, in 1261, the 'podestà', the highest magistrate of the Florence City Council.
 This Palazzo del Podestà, as it was originally called, is the oldest public building in Florence.
 This austere crenellated building served as model for the construction of the Palazzo Vecchio.
 In 1574, the Medici dispensed with the function of the Podestà and housed the bargello, the police chief of Florence, in this building, hence its name.
+In 1479 Bernardo Bandini Baroncelli, one of the movers of the Pazzi conspiracy against the Medici family was hanged from the building, an event witnessed and sketched by Leonardo da Vinci.

-It was employed as a prison; executions took place in the Bargello's yard until they were abolished by Grand Duke Peter Leopold in 1786, but it remained the headquarters of the Florentine police until 1859.
-When Leopold II, Holy Roman Emperor Peter Leopold was exiled, the makeshift Governor of Tuscany decided that the Bargello should no longer be a jail, and it then became a national museum.
+It was employed as a prison; executions took place in the Bargello's courtyard until they were abolished by Grand Duke Peter Leopold in 1786, but it remained the headquarters of the Florentine police until 1859.
+After an interval, it then became a national museum.

-The original two-story structure was built alongside the Volognana Tower in 1256.
+The original two-storey structure was built alongside the Volognana Tower in 1256.
 The third storey, which can be identified by the smaller blocks used to construct it, was added after the fire of 1323.
-The building is designed around an open courtyard with an external staircase leading to the second floor.
+The building is designed around an open courtyard dating from 1280-1285.
+An external staircase leading to the second floor was added between 1345-1367 under master builder Neri di Fioravante.
 An open well is found in the centre of the courtyard.

-The Bargello opened as a national museum (Museo Nazionale del Bargello) in 1865, displaying the largest Italian collection of gothic and Renaissance sculptures (14–17th century).
+After centuries of modifications to its architecture, the building was restored to its original form between 1858 and 1865.
+The Bargello opened as a national museum (Museo Nazionale del Bargello) in 1865, displaying the largest Italian collection of Gothic and Renaissance sculptures (14–17th century).
+Administratively, the museum heads a group, the Musei del Bargello, with four smaller museums in Florence: the Medici Chapels, Orsanmichele, Palazzo Davanzati, and Casa Martelli.